skolbot.AI Chatbot for Schools

 Case Study: How a Business School Increased Enrolment by 40% with AI

-Composite case study: a European business school deploys an AI chatbot and measures +40% qualified leads, +62% open day registrations and 280% ROI in 12 months.
+Composite case study: a Canadian business school deploys an AI chatbot and measures +40% qualified leads, +62% open house registrations and 280% ROI in 12 months.

 Summarize this article with